Family-Center Early Intervention for Children with Hearing Loss

 Parents often wonder how many words their children should have at different ages.
 This seems like a simple question, but there's not always a simple answer.
 Vocabulary development can be relatively variable among children of the same ages.
 However, there are some general guidelines.
 How Many Words Should My Child Be Saying?
 A Quick Guide to Vocabulary Development.

 Baby Signs - Wach short videos to learn with this Baby Sign Language Dictionary.

 A support group for parents of children with hearing loss.
 The mission of Hear My Dreams is to provide parents and caregivers of children identified with permanent hearing loss through the Universal Newborn Hearing Screening (UNHS) process or other means, a venue to:

 Cochlear Implant HELP is here to help you wherever you are in your cochlear implant journey.
 Whether you are just starting to research about a cochlear implant online, or are a seasoned user looking for ways to connect to your favorite piece of electronic equipment, Cochlear Implant HELP has what you need.

 Sound Foundation for Babies is a habilitation tool supporting parents for the first 12 months following cochlear implantation.
 The tool consists of 40 self-contained sets of goals (in a week-by-week format) in the areas of audition, receptive language, expressive language and speech, as well as a song and story book.

 Sound Foundation for Toddlers follows on from Sound Foundation for Babies, supporting parents through the second year after cochlear implantation.
 This resource is designed for children of 24 to 36 months of age, who receive their cochlear implant around 12 months of age.

 Private Speech-Language Therapy

-Emily Blumberg is a Speech-Language Pathologist at the MMA EI Hearing Loss Program and also has her own private practice.
+Emily Blumberg is a Speech-Language Pathologist with many years experience working with children who are deaf or hard of hearing.
+She has her own private practice.
 Click here to learn more about her services: www.emilyblumbergslp.com